-Many love a walk, but some, such as the brachycephalic breeds can only walk so far without getting too winded.
+Many love a walk, but some, such as the brachycephalic breeds, can only walk so far without getting too out of breath.

 Most toy dog breeds serve as good watch dogs and bond very closely to their people.
 They want to please you, but in some areas, they are hard to train.

 As a whole, toy breeds are harder to housebreak and will have more accidents in the house than their larger counterparts.